 We are located at Entrance 2 of St. Vincent’s Hospital (off Scott Street).
 Once you have come through Entrance 2, turn left and we are the third door on the left on the ground floor.

 Metered car parking is available on the streets around St. Vincent’s Hospital.
 Paid parking is available behind Impressions Coffee Shop in Scott Street or via Entrance 4 of St. Vincent’s Hospital.
-The cost is $4.00.
-Drop off and short-term parking is available at Entrance 2.
+Patient drop off is available at Entrance 2.

 Accommodation is available close to the hospital.
 Please ask our staff if you require assistance with this.